 Remember that your editorial guidelines is a living document.
 Modify them as you learn about what works and from the feedback you collect from freelancers to consistently improve your processes.

-After finding a handful of writers who meet your expectations and fit your budget, it may be appropriate to negotiate a rate for long-term work or a retainer.
+After finding a handful of writers who meet your expectations and fit your budget, it may be appropriate to negotiate a freelance rate for long-term work.
 This is a key component in scaling your better writers.

 Full-time freelancers are busy finding and securing new clients to stay afloat.
 This means they always need to market themselves and sell new business to keep the lights on.